Does Couple Counseling Work For Unhappy Couples?

 Tips That Work

-What most therapists agree on is that focusing on these specific points will help the therapy to work.
+Most therapists agree that focusing on these specific points will help the therapy to work.

-- Just because a therapist offers help and may be hyper-educated does not necessarily mean he/she is right for you.
+- Just because a therapist offers help and may be educated does not necessarily mean he/she is right for you.
+The personality and relational connection is one of the most important aspects of the therapeutic relationship.
 Some you meet are general therapists and not specialized to work with couples.
-Others may be super-educated but may not communicate well with you or your partner.
-If the therapist appears standoffish to one or both partners, or they don't put you at ease, then the therapy is not going to work.
+Others may be educated but may not communicate well with you or your partner.
+If the therapist appears standoffish to one or both partners, or they don't put you at ease, then the therapy might not work.
 There's nothing wrong with having one session, not liking the dynamic, and then looking for someone that "clicks" better.

 Don't think of couples' counseling as "divorce counseling," or as some kind of punishment your partner must endure proving his or her love for you.

 The good news is that because you are wondering "Does couple counseling work?" and actually seeking answers rather than just wanting to end the relationship, you are showing clear signs that you are open to your relationship improving.
 That's an important place to begin.
 A couples' therapist may be able to help you and now it's easier than ever before to start a dialog, with online marital counseling.
 Try it once, as a couple or individual, and see if it's right for you.